csfeeser/devops/k8s_miniproject.md

 ### Objectives
 In this task, you'll be migrating a **Pod** from one particular **Namespace** to another.
 This tests our understanding of basic Kubernetes objects like containers, pods, services, and namespaces within a particular namespace.
 In this task specifically you'll demonstrate how to search for and identify a pod and its namespace, then move it to another namespace.
 Permitted reference material you can use while taking the **CKAD** exam can be found [here from kubernetes.io](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#viewing-and-finding-resources) -- Good luck!

+### Recommended Labs:
+- Lab 51, step 13 (create manifest from an existing pod)
+- Lab 15, step 15 (create an object on a specific namespace)

 ### Task Setup